 Though Heartstopper centers high schoolers, people of all ages are reveling in the hopeful LGBTQ+ stories.
 For Gary, 59, the show is a catharsis for moments in his own life growing up gay, like when someone outed him to his family.
 Watching Heartstopper gives Gary a way to touch and feel that experience again, some 40 years later.
 “It’s wonderfully therapeutic and healing,” he says.
 “I kind of cry a little bit for who I was as that young person.
 But it always brings me back to where I am now, and I just feel better about myself.”
 Today, Gary has been teaching theology at a Catholic school in Illinois for over 30 years, and has worked to find and create community for queer people like him.

 Heartstopper’s healing powers are working.
-Since season one launched on April 22, the show has landed in the top spot on Variety’s trending TV chart, earned a 100 percent score on Rotten Tomatoes, and been renewed by Netflix for two more seasons.
-Its popularity has given a boost to the four graphic novels the series is based on, which are numbers 2, 3, 5 and 6 on the New York Times bestsellers list for graphic books and manga as of June 22.
+Since season one launched on April 22, 2022, the show has landed in the top spot on Variety’s trending TV chart, earned a 100 percent score on Rotten Tomatoes, and been renewed by Netflix for two more seasons (season two premieres August 3, 2023).
+Its popularity gave a boost to the four graphic novels the series is based on, which hit numbers 2, 3, 5 and 6 on the New York Times bestsellers list for graphic books and manga last June.
 It’s a hit, and it’s one that has a message.

 As in Alice Oseman’s Heartstopper books, which started as a webcomic of the same name, the show follows Charlie Spring (Joe Locke) and Nick Nelson (Kit Connor) as their friendship develops into something more.
 Charlie is dealing with the aftermath of being unintentionally outed to the entire school the previous year, while Nick, the stereotypical popular rugby star, starts to realize that he might be different from what everyone expects him to be.